china130793/PI-RL-LoadShield/README.md

-# PI-RL LoadShield: Reproducibility Package for Storm-Time Load Mitigation in Floating Offshore Wind Turbines
+# PI-RL LoadShield: Storm-Time Load Mitigation in Floating Offshore Wind Turbines

-This repository contains the dataset files, Python reproduction code, generated figures, and code-output snapshots for the study:
+This repository contains the dataset files, Python code, generated figures, and code-output snapshots for the study:

 **PI-RL LoadShield: Physics-Integrated Reinforcement Learning for Storm-Time Load Mitigation in Floating Offshore Wind Turbines**